HugoGovaers/ThesisHG_CostEstimationNetwork/README.md

 pip install -U scikit-learn pandas
 ```

-⚠️ **Note:** Make sure to install the [CUDA Toolkit](https://developer.nvidia.com/cuda-toolkit) if you want to train the model on a GPU.
+⚠️ **Note:** Ensure that a compatible [CUDA Toolkit](https://developer.nvidia.com/cuda-toolkit) is installed if you intend to train the model on a GPU.
+Otherwise, PyTorch will default to CPU execution.

 ---